-Justice Cullity reviewed the law on the validity of marriages, emphasizing the disparity in the standards or factors to determine requisite testamentary capacity, capacity to manage property, capacity to give a power of attorney for property, capacity to give a power of attorney for personal care and capacity to marry according to the provisions of Ontario's Substitute Decisions Act, 1992, SO 1992, c 30.87 ultimately, the ownership of [Mr. Banton's] property", he did not find duress or coercion under the circumstances.
+Justice Cullity reviewed the law on the validity of marriages, emphasizing the disparity in the standards or factors to determine requisite testamentary capacity, capacity to manage property, capacity to give a power of attorney for property, capacity to give a power of attorney for personal care and capacity to marry according to the provisions of Ontario's Substitute Decisions Act, 1992, SO 1992, c 30.88

+Although Justice Cullity observed that Mr. Banton's marriage to Ms. Yassin was part of her "carefully planned and tenaciously implemented scheme to obtain control, and, ultimately, the ownership of [Mr. Banton's] property", he did not find duress or coercion under the circumstances.
 In his view, Mr. Banton had been a "willing victim" who had "consented to the marriage."
 Having found that Mr. Banton consented to the marriage, the Court found it unnecessary to deal with the questions whether duress makes a marriage void or voidable, and, if the consequence is that the marriage is voidable, whether it can be set aside by anyone other than the parties.
-In reaching this conclusion, Cullity J. importantly, drew a significant distinction between the concepts of "consent" and of "capacity," finding that a lack of consent neither presupposes nor entails an absence of mental capacity.
+90 In reaching this conclusion,